 The African Party for the Independence of Guinea and Cape Verde (PAIGC) was organized in 1956, sparking a movement for independence, and demanded improved economic, social and political conditions.

-The islands gained their independence on July 5, 1975, and politically has remained a stable democracy; however, as of 2007 Cape Verde is considered as a developing nation.
+The islands gained their independence on July 5, 1975, and politically has remained a stable democracy; however, as of 2007 Cape Verde is considered as a developing nation and currently has a population of 113,364.

 Most of the indigenous people are descendants of African slaves, and some still speak Crioulo, a Creole dialect.
 The local economy depends on agriculture and limited tourism.